Gold Mining: Is Turkey a Model Country?

 “The government doesn’t get along particularly well with the Armenians, the Shi’ite Syrian government, or the Iranians.”
 Tense relations with its neighbors could make trade more difficult.

 “Unemployment, I’d say, is their biggest problem right now.
 They need to reduce it.

 “But apart from that, it’s a great exploration venue.
 There is new mineralization being discovered in areas that had previously been looked at fairly well, because of improved ability of exploration geologists to find gold that is under cover.”

-An area of particular interest is the Biga peninsula, which is an area near the Aegean Sea coastline, in Western Turkey.
+An area of particular interest is the Biga peninsula, which is an area near the Adriatic Sea coastline, in Western Turkey.

 “I think Turkey is a very good place to go do exploration right now.”

 Andrew Jackson joined Sprott Global Resource Investments Ltd. in 2006, and has a background of 35 years in the exploration and mining industry.
 He holds an M.Sc. in economic geology, is a Fellow of the Society of Economic Geologists and is Series 7 licensed.

 Andrew spent 12 years with Billiton / Gencor, becoming Exploration Manager for Southeast Asia, Turkey and North America from 1991-1996.
 He joined Placer Dome in 1996 and over a period of 10 years with Placer, held the positions of Exploration Manager for Canada, Exploration Manager for North and Central America, and Manager Global Near-Mine Exploration (covering 17 mines worldwide).
 He also headed a specialized target generation team that targeted very large gold deposits worldwide using advanced geological concepts.